tossug/tossug-arena/README.md

 Gamelets Arena for AI Players
 =============================
 TOSSUG Arena runs as a platform for building gamelets.
-Contributors can add their scripts as player to battle with others, human/random players or themselves. <https://github.com/tossug/tossug-arena>
+Contributors can add their scripts as agent to battle with other agents, human players or themselves. <https://github.com/tossug/tossug-arena>

 Testing
 =======